 What Is Net Cost?

 To know how much something will cost you, you must figure out how to calculate its net cost.
-The simplest way to form this concept into an equation is to say that the net cost of an item is its gross cost minus its financial benefit.
+According to Law Insider’s definition, the simplest way to form this concept into an equation is to say that the net cost of an item is its gross cost minus its financial benefit.

 Determining Net Cost Before Deciding

-When creating a net price calculator, the first total we have to determine is something called the gross cost.
-The gross cost of an item is its actual price.
-For a student considering the cost of tuition for the upcoming semester, the gross cost of attending a particular school would be the sum that you get when you add together tuition, books, room-and-board fees and any other fees or amount of money that contribute to the cost of education.
+When creating the net price calculator, the first total we have to determine is something called the gross cost.
+Law Insider says the gross cost of an item is its actual price.
+For a student considering the cost of tuition for the upcoming semester, the gross cost of attending a particular school would be the sum that you get when you add together tuition, books, room and board fees and any other fees or amounts of money that contribute to the cost of education.

 In the case of college costs, students have to subtract any money added to the equation as a benefit from the gross cost to get the actual cost they'll be paying.
 This includes scholarship money, financial aid and work-study funding.
 These decreases in price are referred to as "cost benefits" when figuring out net cost.